Prices from £17.99

 -

 The Rigevidon pill can be taken with or without food.
-You can drink alcohol if you are taking the combined pill Rigevidon but remember it will become less effective if you vomit.
-If you have a break between pill cycles, make sure to wait 7 days before starting your new pack.
+You can drink alcohol if you are taking the combined pill Rigevidon but remember it will become less effective if you vomit, so you should drink alcohol in moderation.

-Taking more than 1 pill will not make Rigevidon more effective but could increase the risk of mild side effects.
+Taking more than 1 pill a day will not make Rigevidon more effective but could increase the risk of mild side effects.
 You can stop taking Rigevidon whenever you want to but will no longer be protected from pregnancy.

 Can I take Rigevidon without a break?